sid42/ECE356_Project_F21/README.md

         e.g. : gni delete -code ZZ -year 2015 -gender M

 ### hdi
-The following commands allow the user to query and update all the human development index of the country
+The following commands allow the user to query and update all the human development index of the country<br />
-Attributes: country_code, country_name, year, hdi
+Attributes: country_code, country_name, year, hdi<br />
-NOTE: PK for hdi: country_code, year
+NOTE: PK for hdi: country_code, year<br />

     hdi all -> To show all data present in the hdi table hdi get -<attribute> <value> ... -> To show specific information from hdi table by filtering on given attribute values